Debunking the Narrative Behind a Power Industry Bailout: 0.00007%

 That’s because less than one-hundredth of 1 percent of power failures between 2012 and 2016 were caused by fuel supply emergencies, according to the Rhodium Group, a research firm.

 Federal regulators ultimately rejected Perry’s proposal, delivering a stark rebuke that cited our analysis of electricity reliability.
-One commissioner declared the plan had “little, if anything to do with resilience, and was instead aimed at subsidizing certain uncompetitive electric generation technologies.”Explore our Energy and Natural Resources research
+One commissioner declared the plan had “little, if anything to do with resilience, and was instead aimed at subsidizing certain uncompetitive electric generation technologies.”Explore our Energy & Climate research